Skip to Content

 Two slices of crusty Italian bread stacked on top of each other the top slice is buttered and has a bite out of it - Hostess At Heart

-What you can make with Italian bread
+What you can you do with Italian bread

 Homemade Bread Croutons or bread crumbs are amazing.
 Here are a few more amazing ideas!